BiffaClem/ShadyCrosswords/README.md

    - The admin panel will be available at `/admin` on your domain

 ### Railway-specific Notes
-- Railway provides persistent volumes automatically for the `/app/data` directory
+- Railway provisions a managed Postgres instance—copy its connection string into `RAILWAY_DATABASE_URL`
 - The application uses Railway's built-in networking (no need to configure ports manually)
 - Monitor logs and metrics through the Railway dashboard
 - Scale your application as needed through the Railway interface